En eller ett

 Plus bords, bordets, bords, and bordens for the genitive (possessive) cases.

 Most (but not all) of the exceptions are words with a single syllable.
-While there are a few longer words (like ett fängelse) that do follow the guidelines, the general rule is that endings that create new words from shorter words (like -ship and -dom in English) prefer to go with certain articles.
-The ending -a and a few others in the list are not this type of suffixes. :)
+While there are a few longer words (like ett fängelse) that do not follow the guidelines, the general rule is that endings that create new words from shorter words (like -ship and -dom in English) prefer to go with certain articles.
+The ending -a and a few others on the list are not this type of suffixes. :)